|Applied Statistics and Policy Analysis Conference, 2019|

 The theme of ASPAC'19 is "Effective policy through the use of big data, accurate estimates and modern computing tools and statistical modelling".

 You are invited to present a full paper or an abstract, or simply to attend.
 All submissions will be thoroughly peer reviewed and accepted full papers will be published as proceedings by the Extended versions of selected best papers will be recommended for publication in supporting prestigious international journal: International Journal of Microsimulation or Journal of Statistical Computation and Simulation.

 Professor Dennis Trewin, Former Australian Statistician (from 2000-2007) at the Australian Bureau of Statistics (ABS), Australian National University (ANU)

 Professor Robert Tanton, Director of the National Centre of Social and Economic Modelling (NATSEM) at the Institute for Governance & Policy Analysis, University of Canberra

-Professor Chang-Tsun Li, Director of Research, Centre for Cyber Security Research and Innovation, Deakin University
+Professor Chang-Tsun Li, Department of Computer Science, University of Warwick, UK & Director of Research, Centre for Cyber Security Research and Innovation, Deakin University

 Professor David Balding, Director of the Melbourne Integrative Genomics (MIG) and Professor of Statistical Genomics, University of Melbourne